 One of the most important lessons your college students needs to learn is how to be financially savvy.
 Hopefully, you had the opportunity to share important aspects of being money smart before your child headed off to college.
 Regardless of whether you did or didn’t, when you see them for Fall or Thanksgiving break, here are a few tips to help you discuss smart financial habits with your student.

-In the next couple of weeks, thousands of college students will be heading off to college for the first time.
-As parents, there is a wealth of information to impart to your children to make sure they have a successful college experience and that includes the financial aspects of college.
+In the next couple of weeks, thousands of college students will be heading off to college for the first time or maybe the fourth time.
+As parents, there is a wealth of information to impart to your children, but perhaps the most important are the following five financial tips.

 Numerous studies have proven that children who get a basic understanding of financial concepts early in life are much less likely to have financial difficulties later in life.
-It may be surprising just how many opportunities parents and grandparents have to teach their children about financial matters early in life.
+It may be surprising how many opportunities that parents have to teach their children about financial matters early in life.